Ayan-baksi/Online-Bookstore-SQL-project/README.md

 ⚪Ensured Data Integrity and Referential Consistency: Meticulously defined and enforced `PRIMARY KEY` and `FOREIGN KEY` constraints across all tables.
 This guarantees data accuracy, prevents inconsistencies, and maintains critical relationships between datasets, foundational for reliable transactional processing.

-⚪Implemented Automated Data Management: Utilized PostgreSQL sequences to automate the generation of unique identifiers for all primary keys, including book_id, customer_id, and order_id.
+⚪Implemented Automated Data Management: Utilized PostgreSQL sequences to automate the generation of unique identifiers for all primary keys, including `book_id`, `customer_id`, and `order_id`.
 This approach streamlines data entry, enhances system efficiency, and supports seamless scalability.

 ⚪Demonstrated Expertise in Database Definition Language (DDL): Proficiently executed DDL operations for database creation, table structuring, sequence management, and constraint definition.
 This highlights a strong command over foundational SQL for building and maintaining database architectures.